BrandonSersion/backend-dev-assessment/django/README.md

 # Candidate App

+API to list and interact with candidates for a job opening.

-Built with Python 2.7.12, Django 1.10.8.
+Built with Python 3.6.5, Django 1.10.8, Django REST Framework 3.5.4.
 Uses sqlite3.

-To get started:
+## To get started:

 To install dependencies, run `pip install -r requirements.txt`

-Run `python manage.py migrate` to create and seed the database.
+To create and seed the database, run `python manage.py makemigrations` then `python manage.py migrate`

 To start the server, run `python manage.py runserver`

+To test using the built-in test suite, run `python manage.py test`